usetrmnl/byos_next/app/recipes/README.md

 ## Routing

-The playground uses Next.js's dynamic routing to provide two main views:
+The recipes system uses Next.js's dynamic routing to provide two main views:

-- `/playground` - Index view showing all components
+- `/recipes` - Index view showing all recipes
-- `/playground/[slug]` - Detailed view of a specific component
+- `/recipes/[slug]` - Detailed view of a specific recipe

-The `generateStaticParams` function in `app/playground/[slug]/page.tsx` ensures that all component pages are pre-rendered at build time.
+The `generateStaticParams` function in `app/recipes/[slug]/page.tsx` ensures that all recipe pages are pre-rendered at build time.